pkulchenko/fullmoon/README.md

 .lua/fullmoon.lua
 .lua/htmxboard.lua
 assets/stypes.css
-tmpl/* -- all files from examples/htmxboard/tmpl folder
+tmpl/* -- all files from examples/htmxboard/tmpl directory
 </pre>

 Note 1: since all the data is stored in memory, **this example is executed